futurice/ios-good-practices/README.md

 ### [Reveal] or [Spark Inspector]

 These powerful visual inspectors will save you hours of time when debugging your views, especially if you're using Auto Layout (and you should).
-Xcode 6 will include [something very similar](http://www.cmenschel.de/xcode-6-view-debugging) for free, though, so maybe just hold off on that purchase until launch day.
+Granted, Xcode offers [something very similar](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/using_view_debugger/using_view_debugger.html) for free, but it's iOS 8+ only and feels somewhat less polished.

 [Reveal]: http://revealapp.com/
 [Spark Inspector]: http://sparkinspector.com